datapane/build-action/README.md

 ```

-#### Caching the packages
+#### Caching packages

-It's also possible to cache the packages themselves, speeding up action running, by creating a `venv` first, activating it, and caching it between runs.
+It's also possible to cache the installed packages themselves, speeding up action running, by creating a `venv` first, activating it, and caching it between runs.

 ```yaml
 env: